 How to remove caches, logs, language files, duplicates, and more…

-Mac Washing Machine cleans plenty of files that macOS Sierra doesn’t, such as caches, logs, extra language files, and more.
-It also searches for duplicates, and helps you organize files on your Desktop, on the Dock, and in smart folders.
+Washing Machine also searches for duplicates, and helps you organize files on your Desktop, in the Dock, and in smart folders.
 Take it for a spin and see how much extra space you can reclaim on your Mac!